I have mentioned in a previous post, I like to take a hot bath during a migraine attack to find some relief. In that post, I said:

 After summoning up the energy to make my way to the bathroom, I will gather up my iPad, cold compress, and water bottle and make my way to the bathroom.
 I will put a towel on the floor so it would be easy to reach when I was done.
 I will also put my small trash can beside the tub if I was experiencing any nausea (just in case).
 The water bottle would also remain in reach.
 The water is important, so please don’t forget it!
 I would light some small candles, I keep some in the bathroom, to avoid using the vanity lighting (can we say, “OWW“?), activate the drain, and turn on the tap.

 Make sure the water is as hot as you can stand it.
-I usually will add some hot springs powder, or bath salts, or a bath bomb to the water.
-I won’t use strong fragrances for obvious reasons.
+I usually will add some hot springs powder (a current obsession, thanks to my acupuncturist!), bath salts, or a bath bomb to the water.
+I won’t use strong fragrances for obvious reasons (all of the above are usually scented).
 The other day, I picked up some Dr. Teal’s Epsom Salts that have lavender added to it that I will try during my next bath-worthy attack.
 Lavender is one of those scents commonly used to aide in headaches and migraines.
 I don’t intend to use as much as the package says to use in a bath, just enough to relax and give the scent.
 Sometimes, I will light my oil burner with some peppermint oil.
 Depends on my mood and my migraine.
+Sometimes, I will add a few drops of Dr. Bronner’s Pure Castile Soap (Peppermint) to the water.
+I get travel sized bottles at Target!

 When I have the tub filled to my liking, I will climb in slowly to allow myself to adjust.
 I would put my compress on my head or the back of my neck and eventually lie down and just breathe while soft relaxing music plays from Spotify on my iPad.
 I like either Josh Groban or Celtic Woman the best, but use whatever helps you to relax.